BollingerGrohmann/SPKL-BG-SpecklePY-LIB/README.md

 ## Description
 Python library aimed at:
-* Simplifying the communication with the speckle server.
-Classes and functions look to minimise the coding efforts required when working with SpecklePy.
+* Condensing the coding efforts required in the communication with the speckle server.
 * Perform simple operations using a commited model.
 Example being the column eccentricities check of a Revit model (https://github.com/BollingerGrohmann/SPKL-ColumnExcentricities)

 ## Dependencies